MrRacoon75/terminalcp/README.md

   "action": "list"
 }
 ```
-**Returns**: Array of running processes with their IDs and commands
+**Returns**: List of running processes with their IDs, status, working directory, and commands

 ## Development